 The EM data is dominated by the response from a ubiquitous covering of clay-rich sediment.
 This response is seen as a high amplitude response in the early on- and off-time Z component responses.
 The response decays rapidly indicating a relatively low conductance typical of overburden of this type.
-The areas where the response persists to the later channels may indicate a local increase in bedrock conductance but may also indicate the presence of a thicker (or more clay rich) sequence of overburden.
-Cases in which there is a lack of an accompanying x-component response favour the latter interpretation.
+The areas where the response persists to the later channels likely indicates the presence of a thicker sequence of overburden but may also indicate an increase in the clay content of the overburden.
+The lack of an accompanying x-component response confirms the source as flat-lying.
+The X-component does responds in areas where the overburden changes thickness relatively rapidly.
 The x-component is useful for the detection of lateral inhomogeneity in the conductivity structure of the geology.

 The AeroTEM II system penetrates to depths of up to 250m for large conductive bedrock sources.
-The EM responses interpreted as originating from bedrock sources have been identified and plotted on the maps.
-A few good conductors have been identified, particularly in the Watson area.
-However most of the features identified are too low in conductance to reflect prospective Ni-Cu targets.
+There are few conductive sources identified in the data from this survey.
+These bedrock sources are identified on the maps.
+The strongest response is seen on lines 11020 and 11030.
+The source of the anomaly is of relatively low conductance as indicated by both the on- and off-time data sets.
+The source occurs on the northern margin of the western terminus of a relatively long linear west northwest trending magnetic high.
+This feature is too low in conductance to reflect a prospective Ni-Cu target.
 Nevertheless, given the general prospectivity of the area, the conductivity may be reflecting mineralization in a favourable geologic environment and as such may be worthy of follow-up.